 To run virtual services on remote machines, you need VirtServer there.

 For complete information, see Running Virtual Services.

-Important: To run a JMS virtual service on some computer, you need to install and configure a JMS provider (like ActiveMQ) and, if the service uses it, a JMS manager (like HermesJMS).
+Important: To run a JMS virtual service on some computer, you need to install and configure a JMS provider (like ActiveMQ).
 For example, if you are going to run a JMS virtual service on VirtServer, you need to install ActiveMQ on the VirtServer computer.

 In the Transaction Log, you can view the contents of JMS bytes messages.

 To open the editor, click Show hex viewer.

 You can configure the editor, using the following options:

 Specifies the view mode of the editor.
 Possible options:

 |Encoding||The encoding is used to view request and response messages.|

 How ReadyAPI should represent the message in the Code view.